-In iOS 16, currently in beta, Apple has enhanced its Visual Look Up capability for photos by making it possible to isolate the subject of a picture from its background so that you can copy it to the clipboard for use elsewhere or share it in another app.
+In iOS 16, Apple has enhanced its Visual Look Up capability for photos by making it possible to isolate the subject of a picture from its background so that you can copy it to the clipboard for use elsewhere or share it in another app.

 Apple says the feature relies on advanced machine learning, and in our time experimenting with it in iOS 16, its ability to recognize subjects in photos is pretty impressive.

 Indeed, its ease of use is likely to make performing painstaking subject isolation actions in image editing apps a thing of the past.
 Here's how it works.

 - Launch Photos and select an image from your library containing a well-defined subject.

 - Press and hold on the subject until it ripples and a white glow flows around its outline.

 - In the popup menu that appears, tap Copy to send the isolated subject to the clipboard for pasting elsewhere, or tap Share... to access the standard sharing options in the Action menu and send it on its way.

 - Alternatively, press and hold the subject to lift it from the background.
 Now, without taking your finger off the screen, use another finger to exit the Photos app and launch Messages, Mail, Notes, or another app that accepts images.

 - Now drag and let go of the subject to place it where you want in the input field.